venk120soft/vastu-learnings/README.md

 https://www.youtube.com/watch?v=p73akFBAZhs

 ## Where to sleep owner of the house?
-South West(Nairuthi) is the best place to sleep. and towards south direction and make sure there is no, water tank or bheam is not there https://www.youtube.com/watch?v=IO1XfLdlDy8
+South West(Nairuthi) is the best place to sleep. and towards south direction and make sure there is no, water tank or bheam is not on top https://www.youtube.com/watch?v=IO1XfLdlDy8

 South-West is also good place to keep the Money locker but no 1 direction for Money storing is north(Uttaram) kubera stana

+Head towards South direction is good => Owner should sleep in South West (Nairuthi) direction always, bed should touch to South direction

 ## Septic tank where to construct
 Septic tank or toilets are not good option to keep it inside home.
-But if at all it is required then North- West(Vayuvyam) towards north(uttaram) 2.6 to 4 places can be taken or
+But if at all it is required then North- West(Vayuvyam) towards north(uttaram) 3 to 4 places can be taken 4th place is recommended

-South- East(Aagneyam) 2.6 to 4 towards east(Thurpu) can be taken for septic tank construction
+South- East(Aagneyam) 3 to 4 towards east(Thurpu) can be taken for septic tank construction.
+4th place is recommended

 ## Compound walls
 ![image](https://user-images.githubusercontent.com/26470711/175749840-0a07078e-57f1-4a32-84b4-4aa888d6c5dd.png)

+## Sleeping directions
+1) Head towards South direction is good => Owner should sleep in South West (Nairuthi) direction always, bed should touch to South direction
+2) Head towards East direction is good => Bed should not touch East direction
+## Photos to keep in drections
+1) Expired parents(Ancestors) photos should keep in south direction should face to north and be placed above 6 to 7 feet from the floor.
+And not in main hall
+2) Main door entrance Kamadhenu or Guru(Sai baba) photo can be placed towards East direction and faced to west